FlorianTseng/LTC-modeling/README.md

 The code and dataset accompanying the paper *"Accelerating the Discovery of Materials with Expected Thermal Conductivity via a Synergistic Strategy of DFT and Interpretable Deep Learning"* will be completed and made available after the paper is accepted.

 ## Dec 8, 2024
-Preprint version is availabel at [arXiv](https://arxiv.org/abs/2412.05948).
+Preprint version is availabel on [arXiv](https://arxiv.org/abs/2412.05948).

 ## Sep 22, 2025